Observability and troubleshooting

 Observability

-Custom Message Queue for Apache Kafka connectors provide the observability feature.
-You can use this feature to monitor metrics that are related to Message Queue for Apache Kafka instances, workers, and connectors.
+Custom Message Queue for Apache Kafka connectors allow you to monitor metrics for Message Queue for Apache Kafka instances, workers, and connectors.

 Log on to the EventBridge console.
 In the left-side navigation pane, click Event Streams.